-While individuals of all identities may participate in the sex trade on the supply side, overwhelmingly men are the primary participants on the demand side of this commerce.
-The survey was designed to solicit attitudes beliefs and practices of men in Manitoba.
-This intention should not be understood as a devaluing of the diversity of individuals and opinions and practices related to the demand side of the sex trade held or performed by those who do not identify as men.
+While individuals of all identities may participate in the sex trade on the supply side, men are overwhelmingly the primary participants on the demand side of this commerce.
+The survey was designed to solicit attitudes, beliefs, and practices of men in Manitoba.
+This intention should